AngThomas/MyTask/README.md

 # MyTask

-Comission calculation is launched with symfony command: php bin/console ProcessTransactions /path/to/input.txt there is input.txt file in /public/data
+Comission calculation is launched with symfony command: php bin/console ProcessTransactions /path/to/input.txt.
+There is input.txt file in /public/data

 When bin API return empty objects, the corresponding commission line will output 0.0